Substantive Change Information

 The most difficult type of issues to make the “substantive change” determination for are the expansion of program offerings at the current credential level.
 These may be substantive change issues depending on what other related programs are currently offered.
 In essence, the pre-existing, related context will be the major determining factors.
 The more information you can provide, the more quickly and accurately we can work to ensure compliance.

 The Associate Provost for Academic Operations will make the determination of whether or not your change is substantive and which reporting procedures HBU must follow.
 If we determine that a change is substantive, we will also coordinate the input of your expertise for the required SACSCOC reporting.
-The first step is for you to fill out the Academic Program Change Summary Form available under the Resources and Links button and submit it to the OCA.

 Why Must a University Report Changes to SACSCOC?